ibm-self-serve-assets/instana-sre-diagnostics-custom-mode/README.md

 #### 4. Dependency Analysis

 ```
-Ask Bob: "Show me the service dependencies for microservice Z"
+Ask Bob: "Show me the service dependencies for microservices of application <application_name>"
 ```

 Bob will visualize: